Osborne tries to sweeten pill for austerity Britain

-LONDON More austerity looks certain when Chancellor George Osborne presents a half-yearly budget statement on Wednesday, even if he tries to juggle some spending around to ease the pain.
+LONDON, Dec 5 More austerity looks certain when British finance minister George Osborne presents a half-yearly budget statement on Wednesday, even if he tries to juggle some spending around to ease the pain.

 A darker economic outlook means Osborne is likely to commit to further spending cuts years into the future to save his flagship deficit reduction plan, though he also plans some new investment to sweeten the pill in the short term.

-Osborne, who will update parliament with new growth and budget deficit figures just after 12:30 p.m., may have to admit borrowing will rise this year -- an embarrassment for a man who put frugality at the heart of the government's policy.
+Osborne, who will update parliament with new growth and budget deficit figures just after 1230 GMT, may have to admit borrowing will rise this year - a big embarrassment for a man who put frugality at the heart of the government's policy.

-Prime Minister David Cameron sent out an early message on Twitter after Osborne briefed the cabinet on the forecasts, saying: "We are on the right track and making progress."

-However, depending on how bad the independent Office for Budget Responsibility's growth and borrowing estimates turn out to be, Britain could be in danger of losing its prized triple-A credit rating before long.
+Depending on how bad the independent Office for Budget Responsibility's growth and borrowing forecasts turn out to be, Britain could before long be in danger of losing its prized triple-A credit rating.

-Growth in Britain's service sector slowed to a snail's pace, a closely-watched Markit/CIPS survey showed, suggesting the economy could be on the verge of contraction again.

 "The picture of stagnation is a problem," said Rob Wood, an economist at Berenberg Bank, arguing that Osborne will probably have to announce more austerity for the years after the 2015 election.
 "Deficit reduction has gone into reverse this year."